Las Vegas Deals

 Friendly service, great food, good price.
 The lineups can be long.
 Although they move fast, be prepared to wait.

-7. Ocean One Bar and Grill
+7. Ocean One Bar and Grille

 Location – inside the Miracle Mile Shops at Planet Hollywood Hotel, 3663 Las Vegas Blvd South

-Next on our list of the best cheap breakfast options in Las Vegas is Ocean One Bar & Grille brings its famous 3-for-1 all-day happy hour specials to its fifth location – inside the Miracle Mile Shops.
+Next on our list of the best cheap breakfast options in Las Vegas is Ocean One Bar & Grille that brings its famous 3-for-1 all-day happy hour specials to its fifth location – inside the Miracle Mile Shops.
 This upscale bar and restaurant is a regular spot for the after-work crowd to socialize with friends and meet new people.
 Ocean One Bar & Grille offers classic bar and grill menu items, like burgers, salads and appetizers, as well as fresh fish, steak, chicken and chop specialties.
 Additionally, Ocean One Bar & Grille boasts one of the best values on the Strip – most lunch items are $3.99 and most dinner items are only $6.99.

 Good food, great price, incredible drink offer.